Fonta1n3/FullyNoded/Docs/QandA.md

 not really... its possible if you imported multisig descriptors manually though.<br/>
 We should discourage the re-use of receiving addresses for the sake of privacy protection.<br/>

+#### Question : "Transaction invalid: some outputs that it attempts to spend have been already spent or ...
+Did I set my fee's too low?
+It probably was not `RBF` enabled to begin with.

 ## Standup app

 #### Question : If I allready have a full node running on my Mac.
 Can I use the standup app with it?